kpandl/leo-linear-regression/README.md

 ## Usage Guide

 Make sure you have [Leo installed](https://developer.aleo.org/getting_started/) and that you have the opened the terminal in the `linear-regression-example` folder.
-This code was tested with Leo 1.8.2 (you can check it with `leo --version`).
+This code was tested with Leo 1.9.1 (you can check it with `leo --version`, and update with `leo update`).
 The training data points are passed into Leo through the console.
 You can modify the input values as needed.
 Each x and y pair represents a data point for the linear regression model.
 You can also modify the number of training data points by adjusting the code.

 To compile and run this Leo program, run:
 ```bash